-Before, those people were doomed to never taste the sweet, heavenly goodness that is a Macaron.
-Made with almond flour, these sweet treats are off the menu for suffers of nut allergies.
+Before, those people were doomed to never taste the sweet, heavenly goodness that is a macaron.
+Made with almond flour, these sweet treats are off the menu for suffers of tree nut allergies.
 Or are they?

 The untold number of people with tree nut and peanut allergies have been deprived long enough.
 Banished to a world bereft of peanut butter, Nutella, and a multitude of other tasty treats, to these people I say, “Let there be macarons!”

 I care not what the Macaron Police have to say about a nut free macaron.
 If it has a smooth, shiny dome, an eggshell crust, and a chewy middle with a scrumptious filling… it is a macaron!

 So what do you need to make macarons without almond flour?

 Below you will find three different recipes for peanut and tree nut free macarons.
 One uses sunflower seeds, one uses pumpkin seeds, and one even uses white chocolate.

 Don’t have an oven to bake your macarons?
 Check out my article showing you how to make them without one!

 Easy French Nut-Free Macarons

 - 2/3 cup of raw sunflower seeds [71 grams]